CentauriStack/centauri/README.md

 # Centauri

-Warning: This bot is still in development and there IS NO GUARANTEE, NO DOCS, and little support!
-Use at your own risk for now!
+** Warning: This bot is still in development and there IS NO GUARANTEE, NO DOCS, and little support!
+Use at your own risk for now! **

 ## About

 Centauri is a complex Discord Moderation Bot with a few features for now but more will be added in the future.

-## Actively being Used in the following servers
+## Actively being Used on the following servers:
 - [The Zerio Community](https://discord.gg/5cGSYV8ZZj)

 ## Features

 - Link Moderation
-- Welcome Messages
+- Welcome Messages (with a few options)

 ## Configuration

 config.js

-file located in the main folder `config.js`.
+file located in the main folder `config.js`. (you need to create this file yourself, all configs are below)

 ```js
 module.exports = {
     Tokens: {
         Discord: 'XXX',